bsoelch/ConcatLang/Readme.md

   (can be included with `stack #include`)
 - `swap` swaps the top 2 element on the stack
   (can be included with `stack #include`)
-- `clone` pushes a shallow copy of the top element on the stack (without removing the object)
+- `clone` replaces the top element on the stack with a shallow copy
-- `clone!` pushes a deep copy of the top element on the stack (without removing the object)
+- `clone!` replaces the top element on the stack with a deep copy

 ### Control Flow